Loopring/protocols/packages/loopring_v3/DESIGN.md

 For safety the order owner can limit the time an order is valid, and increase the time whenever he wants safely by creating a new order with a new validUntil value, without having to worry if both orders can be filled separately.
 This is done just by letting both orders use the same orderID.

-This is especially a problem because [the operator can set the timestamp](#Timestamp-in-Circuits) that is tested on-chain within a certain window.
+This is especially a problem because [the operator can set the timestamp](#Timestamp-in-Circuits) that is tested onchain within a certain window.
 So even when the validSince/validUntil times don't overlap it could still be possible for an operator to fill multiple orders.
 The order owner also doesn't know how much the first order is going to be filled until it is invalid.
 Until then, he cannot create the new order if he doesn't want to buy/sell more than he actually wants.
 Order Aliasing fixes this problem without having to calculate multiple hashes (e.g. order hash with time information and without).

 #### The possibility for some simple filling logic between orders